curl/everything-curl/cmdline/options.md

     curl -A I am your father http://example.com

-… will make curl only use 'I' as a user-agent string, and the following strings, 'am', your, etc will instead all be treated as separate URLs since they do not start with `-` to indicate that they are options and curl only ever handles options and URLs.
+… makes curl only use 'I' as a user-agent string, and the following strings, `am`, `your` and `father` are instead treated as separate URLs since they do not start with `-` to indicate that they are options and curl only ever handles options and URLs.

 To make the string itself contain double quotes, which is common when you for